 Browsing is generally measured through viewing the last complete season's shoots of particular species and assessing the proportion which shows signs of having been browsed.
 The species which are assessed for browsing are generally the dwarf shrub species: ericoids, crowberry (Empetrum nigrum) and bog-myrtle (Myrica gale).
-The target for the heath habitats (4010 and 4030) and 7130 Blanket bogs (\ if active) is for less than 33% of shoots to show signs of grazing.
+The target for 7130 Blanket bogs ( if active) is for less than 33% of shoots to show signs of grazing.